uvadmt/uvadmt.github.io/src/content/syllabus.md

   questions or things to discuss with the course staff, please do this by emailing TODO.

+### Early Submissions
+Each problem set will have a stated deadline.
+Additionally, for students who submit more than 24 hours before the deadline, there is a small bonus.
+The following listed point values are out of a total of 100 points for the assignment.:

+At least 48 hours early: +5 point bonus (For a total of +10) At least 24 hours early: +5 point bonus
+On time: no bonus

+Only your last submission will be graded.

 ## Assignments and Exams

 ### THIS IS ALL FROM CS3120 SYLLABUS, needs updating